ChiragSavsani/DieVault-Terms/README.md

 **3. User Accounts & Responsibilities**

 Account Security: you are responsible for maintaining your login credentials and preventing unauthorized access.

-**Accurate Information**: you agree to provide accurate email and password information.
+Accurate Information: you agree to provide accurate email and password information.

-**rohibited Conduct**: you must not reverse-engineer, decompile, or misuse the API.
+Prohibited Conduct: you must not reverse-engineer, decompile, or misuse the API.

 **4. Data & Intellectual Property**

 Your Data: you retain ownership of the die logs and entries you create.

 App Content: all code, graphics, and trademarks are owned by the developer.
 You may not copy or distribute them without permission.

 **5. Payment & Subscriptions**